tempestphp/tempest-docs/src/Web/Blog/articles/2026-03-13-truly-decoupled-discovery.md

 }
 ```

 In other words: we need a list of classes that implement the `Projector` interface.
 This is where discovery comes in.
 A discovery class implements the {b`Tempest\Discovery\Discovery`} interface, which themselves are discovered as well.
-No need to register them anyway; disvovery takes care of it for you.
+No need to register them anywhere; discovery takes care of it for you.

 ```php src/Discovery/ProjectorDiscovery.php
 use Tempest\Discovery\Discovery;